 Contribution of nonmonetary assets and donated services: Donated securities, equipment, artwork and other nonmonetary assets are recorded in the financial statements at their estimated fair value at the date of receipt based primarily on publicly available information.
 The Foundation's policy is to sell donated securities soon after receipt to be able to use the funds for their specified purpose, unless management determines that the security should be retained as an investment.
-The Foundation's policy is to transfer donated equipment, artwork, museum pieces and other nonmonetary assets to the University.
+The Foundation's policy is to transfer donated equipment, artwork and other nonmonetary assets to the University.

 The Foundation recognizes revenue for certain services received at the fair value based on the current rate for such services.
 These include professional assistance donated by doctors, consultants and other specialized service providers.
-The Foundation recorded salaries and benefits of University employees that perform duties for the Foundation without compensation from the Foundation as well as office space and equipment costs for the years ended June 30, 2020 and 2019.
+The Foundation recorded salaries and benefits of University employees that perform duties for the Foundation without compensation from the Foundation as well as office space and equipment costs for the years ended June 30, 2021 and 2020.
 The fair value of the nonmonetary assets and donated services is reflected in revenue and included in expenses in the following functional categories:

-Programming \$ 87,474 \$ 212,743
+2021 2020

-Fundraising 1,616,885 1,630,522
+Programming Fundraising \$ 176,933 1,615,565 \$ 87,474 1,616,885

-\$ 1,704,359 \$ 1,843,265
+- \$ 1,792,498 \$ 1,704,359